Billey-Postnikov decompositions and the fibre bundle structure of Schubert varieties: Existence of Billey-Postnikov decompositions

 \begin{thm} Let $W$ be a finite Weyl group.
 Suppose $X^{\emptyset}(w)$ is rationally smooth for some $w \in W$.
 Then one of the following is true: \begin{enumerate}[(a)] \item The element $w$ is the maximal element of $W_{S(w)}$. \item There exists $s \in S(w) \setminus D_R(w)$ such that $w$ has a right sided BP decomposition $w = v u$ with respect to $J = S \setminus \{s\}$, where $v$ is either the maximal or an almost-maximal element of $W^{S(v)\cap J}_{S(v)}$. \end{enumerate} \end{thm} Note that if $w$ is almost-maximal (relative to $J = \emptyset$) then $w$ satisfies part (b) of Theorem \ref{T:onesidebp} by definition.
 The requirement that $s$ not belong to $D_R(w)$ in part (2) of the theorem is critical both for the inductive proof of the theorem, and for showing that BP decompositions exist in the relative case.

-We introduce some terminology for subsets of the generating set $S$.
-The Dynkin diagrams of the finite type Weyl groups are listed for reference in Section \ref{S:dynkin}. \begin{defn} A subset $T \subseteq S$ is \emph{connected} if the Dynkin diagram of $W_T$ is connected.
+We introduce some terminology for subsets of the generating set $S$. \begin{defn} A subset $T \subseteq S$ is \emph{connected} if the Dynkin diagram of $W_T$ is connected.
 The \emph{connected components} of a subset $T \subseteq S$ are the maximal connected subsets of $T$. \end{defn} \begin{defn} We say that $s$ and $t$ in $S$ are \emph{adjacent} if $s$ and $t$ are adjacent in the Dynkin diagram.
 We also say that $s$ is adjacent to a subset $T$ if $s$ is adjacent to some $t\in T$, and that two subsets $T_1, T_2$ are adjacent if there is some element of $T_1$ adjacent to $T_2$. \end{defn}

 We use this terminology for the following lemma: \begin{lemma} Let $w = vu$ be a right sided parabolic decomposition with respect to some $J \subseteq S$.
 If $s \in S\setminus S(v)$ is adjacent to $S(v)$, then $s \notin D_L(w)$.